Nazanin1369/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Flipping

-After performing these augmentation, we ended up with 12779 samples.
-After adding the flipped images, our data distribution looks like this.
-It is still not the ideal balance of data I was going for but looks like these can work.

 Unflipped image
 ![alt text][image14]

 Flipped image
 ![alt text][image15]

+After performing these augmentation, we ended up with 12779 samples.
+After adding the flipped images, our data distribution looks like this.
+It is still not the ideal balance of data I was going for but looks like these can work.
+![alt text][image16]

 I used a 80-20 split on the data, 20% being used for validation.